Craters of the Moon (geothermal site): Vegetation

 Much of the ground at Craters of the Moon is warm or hot.
 This of course affects the vegetation.
 Only few species can survive.
 One is the prostrate kanuka, a variety of kanuka (Kunzea ericoides var. microflora).
 Other species include ferns and mosses that usually grow only in the tropics or warmer frost-free climates.

 Visitor access to Craters of the Moon

 Craters of the Moon is open to visitors all year round.
-The area is easily reached by car from Taupo, being on the end of Karapiti Road, that branches off State Highway 1/5, 4 km north of Taupo.
+The area is easily reached by car from Taupō, being on the end of Karapiti Road, that branches off State Highway 1/5, 4 km north of Taupō.
 There is a carpark, and an information kiosk at the entrance.
 An entrance fee applies.

 Visitors can walk a main track circuit, suited for people of all ages and fitness levels, which is also wheelchair accessible.
 This loop takes 45 minutes to walk.
 A steeper loop, taking an additional 20 minutes, climbs to a viewing point.
 Due to the somewhat poisonous fumes and the fact that ground temperatures around steam vents can reach dangerous levels, the paths and board walkways that allow access to the field are relaid at irregular intervals to bypass them.